kshitizs11/kshitizs11/README.md

 ## About me:

-- 🔭I am an undergraduate 3'rd Year student at Dr Akhilesh Das Gupta Institute Of Technology & Management,Delhi<br>
+- 🔭I am an undergraduate 3'rd Year student at <h2>Dr Akhilesh Das Gupta Institute Of Technology & Management,Delhi</h2><br>
     pursuing Bachelor of Engineering in Information Technology.I am highly enthusiastic in learning new technology<br>
     and exploring new things.I love to explore technology which are related to Space,Artificial Intelligence and Computer Science.<br>
     I love to explore technology which are related to Space,Artificial Intelligence and Computer Science 😍.